Vacation rental distribution: How Airbnb, Vrbo & Booking.com OTAs compare

 This article dives into how Airbnb, Vrbo & Booking.com OTAs compare, and what it all means for vacation rental distribution.

-OTA performance through the recovery is relevant to some degree, and whilst there are some core, widely acknowledged differences, a data-based look at the shape of each short-term rental OTA is a huge step towards understanding your short-term rental distribution.
+Whilst there are some core, widely acknowledged differences, a data-based look at each short-term rental OTA is a huge step towards optimizing your short-term rental distribution.
 What does the average listing look like?
 (Who you’re competing with) and what does the average booking look like?
 (Who your guests would be).
 Read on for the importance of distribution strategy and OTA comparisons of:

 Average length of stay